Southfield Employment Authorization Attorneys

 If you are a green card holder or have been granted a temporary work visa authorizing you to obtain employment in the United States, you will be required to provide your employer with proof of your employment status.
 All U.S. employers must verify the identity and work status of all of their employees.
 It is important that both workers and businesses follow employment authorization rules to avoid penalties.

-If you have an employment authorization issue, such as a lost or stolen work permit, Robert Brown LLC can help.
+If you have an employment authorization issue, such as a lost or stolen work permit, Brown Immigration Law can help.
 We assist both employees and employers with a variety of employment authorization matters, ranging from work permit eligibility to I-9 compliance.

 Contact us online or by phone at (248) 232-2559 to schedule an appointment with one of our Southfield-based employment authorization attorneys.